Green Linnet Records: Artist lawsuit and legacy

 In 2002 Green Linnet was sued for unpaid royalties by bands Cherish the Ladies and Altan and artists Mick Moloney, Joanie Madden and Eileen Ivers.
 Most artists were paid and most claims were settled in 2006.
 But there remain a number of outstanding claims that have yet to be resolved, clouding the legacy left behind by Green Linnet and its then-owner Wendy Newton.
 Bands have been known to leave the label because of poor management from the label, including Wolfstone and Lúnasa.

 In May 2006 Newton sold the label to the Digital Music Group, an aggregator of downloadable music.
 DMG in turn sold the rights to manufacture and distribute Green Linnet and Xenophile physical compact discs to Compass Records.
 Both the Green Linnet and Xenophile catalogs remain available through Compass.

 Label name

-A linnet is a red-breasted song bird known for its twills and twitters.
+A linnet is a red-breasted song bird known for its trills and twitters.
 However, in the Irish rebel song tradition, the name "Green Linnet" has a specific meaning.
 It was the code name for Napoleon Bonaparte who they hoped would break the chains of British rule.
-Indeed in the early 19th century the Society of United Irishmen (the Irish independence organization led by Theobald Wolfe Tone and Robert Emmet), allied themselves with France against Britain, but as history would prove, to no effect.
+Indeed, in the early 19th century the Society of United Irishmen (the Irish independence organization led by Theobald Wolfe Tone and Robert Emmet), allied themselves with France against Britain, but as history would prove, to no effect.
 The songs, however, were passed down to latter generations.